cioportfolio/python/docs/index.md

 - Test your function by giving it some numbers and printing the results
 - Do the same again but with an "adder" function which takes two inputs and adds them together

+### Learning more

+There is lots more to learn about functions.
+You can search for more help online or just look at [w3schools](https://www.w3schools.com/python/python_functions.asp).